Techtonica/curriculum/html-and-css/intro-to-css.md

     - Universal selector - `*`
   -  Rules apply from most to least specific:
     - Inline styles > Ids > Classes > Tags
+- Demonstrate chrome dev tools
+  - Show how to change styles in the browser for faster debugging
 - General principles
     - Avoid inline styles whenever possible, they make Html messy
     - Use Ids rarely - use Ids if you have 1 specific tag you want to style
-    - Prefer using classes - they are good for styling multiple tags
+    - When in doubt, use a class - they are good for styling multiple tags
     - Use the universal selector for a style you want to apply to everything, like font-family

-### Materials

-### Mini Lesson

 ### Common Mistakes / Misconceptions
-- Try to not to use so much inline style
--

 ### Guided Practice
 Adjust the width and height of the image you placed in your webpage.